kamanashisroy/shotodol/docs/books/tutorial/building.md

 ```
 Current/working directory: /given/shotodol >
-Aroop path: /given/aroop >
+Aroopc path: /given/aroopc >
 enable debug (ggdb3) ?(y/n) > y
 ```

 In the above promts the *Current/working* directory is the absolute path of the current directory.
-And the aroop-path is the absolute path to aroop source directory.
+And the aroopc-path is the absolute path to aroopc binary.
 And `y` is the input from the user.
 It says to enable debug.

 Note if the path is different than the '/given/shotodol' then the user needs to put the absolute path of the current directory.